bowman2001/perplexdoc/content/doc/intro/license/index.md

 weight: 70
 ---

-Perplex is an open source theme for the open source software [Hugo][hugo].
-There are no other mandatory software requirements, but theme and documentation ship with external software and content.
-Their licensers and the licenses of their choosing are listed here, also.
+Perplex is an open-source theme for the open-source software Hugo.
+There are no other mandatory software requirements, but the theme and the documentation ship with external software and content.
 {.p-first} <!--more-->

 ## Perplex and its documentation